 Fire safety compliance

 With HVAC systems, the most important defense against fire spreading is fire dampers.
-British Standard 9999:2017 clearly states that all fire dampers should be maintained and tested by an expert at regular intervals, which shouldn't exceed a period of 12 months.
-Failure to conduct regular fire damper testing, and proper maintenance renders those in charge vulnerable to legal action over non-compliance and more importantly could cause harm to those in the building if a fire were to break out.
+British Standard 9999:2017 clearly states that all fire dampers should be maintained and tested by an expert at regular intervals, which should not exceed a period of 12 months.
+Failure to conduct regular fire damper testing, and proper maintenance renders those in charge vulnerable to legal action over non-compliance and more importantly could cause harm to those in the building if a fire was to break out.